VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_ownership.md

-DRM, spying, etc. data ownership. cookie banners., Denuov, Ilok
+DRM, spying, etc. data ownership. cookie banners., Denuov, Ilok.
+NFTs and Crypto.

 modchips, "resistance" - modchip.jpeg from https://www.reddit.com/r/cableporn/comments/1g2uc0x/ps2_modchip_install_i_recently_finished/

-Enshittification

 Clarify ownership in the copyright sense and ownership in the ethical creepy sense.

+Software for using hardware to full fetaure should always be included.
+If paid, subscriptions are the worst https://romanzipp.com/blog/no-you-cant-use-your-6299-canon-camera-as-a-webcamc

 # Ownership & Enshittification